emsifa/power-stub/README.md

 It is OK, because template engine results are intended for browsers who don't care about indentation.

-But this is not acceptable if we want to make code generators.
+But this is not acceptable if we want to make code generator.

 So with Power Stub, our stub file would looks like this: